CarSeP/Chatbot/README.md

 # Chatbot AI With Angular 17

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.0.
+This project was created with Angular 17, Tailwind CSS and the model was `mistralai/Mistral-7B-Instruct-v0.2` taken from `https://huggingface.co`.

 ### Installation